mbulat/plutus/README.markdown

     >> Plutus::Asset.create(:name => "Cash")
     >> Plutus::Liability.create(:name => "Unearned Revenue")

 Next we'll build the transaction we want to record.
-Plutus provides a simple interface to build the transaction.
+Plutus uses ActiveRecord conventions build the transaction and its associated amounts.

-    transaction = Plutus::Transaction.build(
+    transaction = Plutus::Transaction.new(
                     :description => "Order placed for widgets",
                     :debits => [
-                      {:account => "Cash", :amount => 100.00}],
+                      {:account_name => "Cash", :amount => 100.00}],
                     :credits => [
-                      {:account => "Unearned Revenue", :amount => 100.00}])
+                      {:account_name => "Unearned Revenue", :amount => 100.00}])

-The build method takes a hash consisting of a description, and an array of debits and credits.
-Each debit and credit item is a hash that specifies the amount, and the account to be debited or credited.
-Simply pass in the string name you used when you created the account.
+Transactions must specify a description, as well as at least one credit and debit amount. `Amount`s must specify an amount value as well as an account, either by providing a `Plutus::Account` to `account` or by passing in an `account_name` string.

 Finally, save the transaction.